An inspiring travel guide covering an epic 5 day Cairns itinerary with my recommendations for an epic Tropical North Queensland adventure.

 For those without a car, you can book a Tablelands waterfall tour for quite cheap which visits some of the most scenic falls and best stops including:

 Once you arrive back in Cairns, take the time to relax and unwind.
-This has been a hectic Cairns itinerary with plenty of things squeezed into 5 days, so you’ve earned the beers and cocktails!
+This has been a hectic Cairns itinerary with plenty of things squeezed into 5 days, so you've earned the beers and cocktails at one of the many great bars and clubs in town.

 More Options to Add to Your Cairns Itinerary